smartnuance/blog/src/data/blog/golang-error-handling/index.md

 ## Cleaning resources

-Golang has a construct, the `defer` statement, that can be used to cleanup.
+Go has a construct, the `defer` statement, that can be used to cleanup.

 premises: